 If p4 submit fails, some or all of the files might have been copied to the server.
-By default, retrying a failed submit transfers all these files again unless the submit.noretransfer configurable is set, in which case the server attempts to detect if the files have already been transferred and does not retransfer all files when retrying a failed submit.
-You can use the --noretransfer option to override the submit.noretransfer configurable and allow the user to choose the preferred re-transfer behavior for the current submit operation.
+By default, retrying a failed submit transfers all these files again unless the "submit.noretransfer" on page 784 configurable is set, in which case the server attempts to detect if the files have already been transferred and does not re-transfer all files when retrying a failed submit.
+You can use the -noretransfer option to override the submit.noretransfer configurable and allow the user to choose the preferred re-transfer behavior for the current submit operation.